-Selling to Foreign Governments
+Sell to Foreign Governments

 Each year, trillions of dollars in foreign government procurement opportunities are put out for competitive bidding.
-If your firm is already exporting, consider taking a closer look in your markets of interest.
+If your firm is already exporting, consider taking a closer look at your markets of interest.
 Procurement opportunities cover a cross-section of industries, with many related to infrastructure projects in developing countries, defense/aerospace, and oil and gas.

 Is your business a smaller company?
 If so, you may also be interested in pursuing opportunities as suppliers to larger companies that have won or are bidding on foreign procurement projects.
 According to the World Bank, developing countries alone procure some $820 billion annually.

 The Advocacy Center helps U.S. companies to win government contracts across the globe.
 It coordinates U.S. government-wide advocacy efforts on behalf of U.S. companies and works closely with ITA’s U.S. Commercial Service and its commercial liaisons to multilateral development banks.
 As soon as you take interest in a potential project, contact the Advocacy Center.